 The proportional distribution of waterbirds across the zones has varied considerably between the summer periods of each year, but much of this variation can be attributed to high or low water level conditions as discussed above.
-For example, cormorants and pelicans, and ducks and swans, were well represented in Zones 4 & 5 when water levels were high in 1999/2000 and 2000/2001, with lower proportions of these guilds in Zones 4 & 5 in 1998/1999, 2001/2002 and 2002/2003 when water levels were low.
+For example, cormorants and pelicans, and ducks and swans, were well represented in Zones 4 & 5 when water levels were high in 1999/2000 and 2000/2001, with lower proportions of these guilds in Zones 4 & 5 when water levels were levels were levels were low.